simon-norman/oliotech/README.md

 This is an app for displaying a list of items that their owners wish to give away.
 Users can view
 the items and 'like' them.

 The app is written with a Rails api and a React Typescript frontend, with a SQLite database.
+Tests in rspec and Jest for backend and frontend respectively.

 ## To install